isaacnmm/pestpolicy-hugo2XX/content/posts/top-7-natural-termite-control-can-easily/index.md

 Termites prefer darkness, and they die when exposed to light or heat.

-For your wooden furniture, such as tables and chairs infested with the termite, sunlight treatment for 2
-- 3 days would be the best termite control technique.
+For your wooden furniture, such as tables and chairs infested with the termite, sunlight treatment for 2-3 days would be the best termite control technique.
 The sunlight will kill the termites and avert their spread.
 If you cant get your furniture out because of unavoidable circumstances, you can purchase or rent UV lamps, which have an equal effect on the suns rays.
 Take the UV lamps and shine it towards the termite infestation. **4.

 Getting Rid Of Moisture to Kill Termites** Termites flourish and multiply quickly in areas that have excessive water moisture.
 Therefore, ensure that all parts of the room and building are kept dry.
 Also, you need to repair structures that are prone to moisture.
 Keeping all wooden items dry will also help you counter termite attacks.
 Its important for moisture to not get into the wood as such conditions would attract termites.

 It is also vital you inspect the building's perimeter to ascertain that there are no water leakages that might affect the foundation and cause termite infestation. **5.
 Using Botanical Treatments to Kill Termites** Some of the most effective natural botanical treatments used to kill termites are orange oil and Neem oil.
-Orange oil: Orange oil has an active compound referred to as d
+Orange oil: Orange oil has an active compound referred to as d-limonene.
-- limonene.

-D
-- limonene has a potent formulation that enables it to kill termites instantly.
+D-limonene has a potent formulation that enables it to kill termites instantly.

 Orange oil treatment is also useful in eliminating colonies of Dry wood termite.
-Neem oil: N eem oil is also a top
-- rated botanical treatment for killing termites.
+Neem oil: N eem oil is also a top-rated botanical treatment for killing termites.
 This oil is obtained from the Asian neem tree.
 When using neem oil to eliminate termites, ensure you apply it in their colonies so that the termites will directly ingest it and die.
 Remember!

 !If you want a quick result, repeat Neem oil's application several times until the whole colony is killed. **6.

-Cardboard Trap to Kill Termites** The use of cardboard is the most non
-- toxic and natural termite killer recipe.
+Cardboard Trap to Kill Termites** The use of cardboard is the most non-toxic and natural termite killer recipe.
 Cardboard traps are considered effective as they have an important compound called cellulose, which attracts female termites.
 The cellulose enables the cardboard to offer a woody smell, which in turn attracts the termites.
 To make the smell even more appealing, you can lightly spray the cardboard with water.

 Then, place the moistened cardboard close to the target area.

-After a short period, [termites will cling on top](https://pestpolicy.com/termite
+After a short period, [termites will cling on top](https://pestpolicy.com/termite-prevention/)of the cardboard.
-- prevention/)of the cardboard.
 Collect the cardboard and get rid of it through burning. **7.
 Use Boric Acid to Kill Termites** Boric acid is an important natural home remedy that dehydrates the bugs and halts their nervous system.
 For the best result, you can spray or coat the wood with the acid.

 You can also lightly dust boric acid into wall voids, cracks, crevices, or other places the pests are likely to hide.